Last Blockbuster: History

 The store continued to operate without laying off staff during the COVID-19 pandemic.
 It hosted sleepovers via Airbnb in September 2020, limited to residents of Deschutes County and four people from the same household.

 The store was featured as a central plot point in the second episode of the 21st season of Family Guy, titled "Bend or Blockbuster".
 The Netflix sitcom Blockbuster (2022), starring Randall Park and Melissa Fumero, is based on a fictionalized version of the last-remaining Blockbuster.

 In 2023, the store released a commercial on Instagram which first ran at the same time as the Super Bowl LVII halftime show.
 The ad features a lone cockroach journeying across the aftermath of an apparent global catastrophe until it arrives at the last Blockbuster, which is still open.
 The store saw an uptick in sales following the ad's release.

 In 2024, it was estimated that about 80% of the store's income comes from selling merchandise.
-Because the majority of the DVD vendors that provided them with movies are now closed, and the remaining ones have minimum orders that are far too large for a single store, all new movies come from Walmart and Target.
+Because the majority of the DVD vendors that provided them with movies are now closed, and the remaining ones have minimum orders that are far too large for a single store, all new movies come from Walmart and Target, while the snacks and candy are bought from Costco.

 Memorabilia

-The store displays several pieces of film memorabilia that formerly belonged to actor Russell Crowe, including his hood from Robin Hood (2010), his robe and shorts (but not his jockstrap) from Cinderella Man (2005), his vest from Les Misérables (2012), and director's chairs from American Gangster (2007).
+The store displays several pieces of film memorabilia that formerly belonged to actor Russell Crowe, including his hood from Robin Hood (2010), his robe and shorts from Cinderella Man (2005), his vest from Les Misérables (2012), and director's chairs from American Gangster (2007).
 The pieces were given to the store by the last operating Alaskan Blockbuster in Anchorage following its closure in July 2018.
 The items were originally donated to the Alaska store for an April 2018 segment of Last Week Tonight with John Oliver.